Modern Trip Thoughts -

 Zen and the Art of Motorcycle Charging

-As our trip will be on a Zero electric motorcycle (most likely a Zero DS or DSR), there are going to be a few nuances that are different from the original.
+As our trip will be on a 2019 Zero DS electric motorcycle, there are going to be a few nuances that are different from the original.
 Fundamentally there will be no maintenance on the bike itself, unless something actually breaks.
 But "fueling up" won't take place in the same fashion as on the original trip, preferring to charge at night and quick charge once or twice a day at rest stops or meal stops.
 This will make the stealth camping excursions more difficult - unless I can find a quick charge locally before stopping we may plan for campgrounds where power is available.

 I will stay as true to the original timeline and path as possible.
 But given that five decades have passed unfortunately many of the businesses mentioned in the book no longer exist.
 As necessary, I'll do my best to find suitable modern replacements in location and style.
 This is always a moving target, and as such nobody will ever be able to do a perfect recreation of the trip.
 So I'm going to fill in the gaps with a bit of my own flavor.